-six above-ground storage tanks at the MPF.
+There are currently 58 active petroleum storage facilities listed on the license.
+BNL remained in full compliance with MPF license requirements in 2022, which includes monitoring groundwater near five active above-ground storage tanks at the MPF.
 The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment is functional.
 Tank integrity is also checked periodically.
 Groundwater monitoring consists of monthly checks for the presence of floating products and twice-yearly analyses for VOCs and semi-volatile organic compounds (SVOCs).
-In 2021, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
-However, two SVOCs were found above NYS Ambient Water Quality Standards - phenols and naphthalene that were most likely attributable to a crosscontamination issue at a third-party analytical lab that performed the testing.
-See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results.
+In 2022, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
+One SVOC was found above NYS Ambient Water

+Quality Standards - total phenols; however, this compound was flagged by the contract analytical laboratory as an estimated value that was below minimum detection levels.
+See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results in areas where bulk petroleum products are being stored.